hyperware-ai/app-framework/README.md

-# kinode-app-framework
+# hyperware-app-framework

-A crate that provides a framework for building full-stack Kinode apps in Rust.
+A crate that provides a framework for building full-stack Hyperware apps in Rust.

 WIP.